When you’re buying a family car, whether it’s your first time or you’re well versed, there are certain things that you should look out for.

 When you have a baby, your priorities for your car change.
 No longer are you looking for something swish or fast, you need a car that will keep your precious cargo as safe as can be.
-You need something practical and spacious.
+You need something practical, safe, spacious, and one that has been looked after like those from CarsRelo.
 Of course, these cars can be swish and fast too – it just doesn’t matter as much.

 Here are the things that you should look for the next time you’re looking to replace your family car.

 Of course, one of the most important things to think about when buying a new car is whether it’s affordable.
 If you can’t afford it, then it’s not going to be good for your family in the long run.

 Make sure that you calculate your budget before you even go looking for new cars.
 Fortunately, many car finance companies provide calculators to allow you to calculate the cost of the loan repayments.

 You should make sure that you consider the running costs of the car too.
 Things like road tax, car insurance, petrol and maintenance can get expensive.

 Tiny humans are fragile (top tip) so the safety rating of the car that you’re travelling in might well be your top priority.

 When you’re researching car safety, the Euro NCAP safety rating is one of the best factors to compare.
 Most cars will have been given an overall rating, as well as individual ones, broken down into adult, child and pedestrian.
 Look at them all if you have the time – adult and child are important for inside the car, and pedestrian is going to be important if you intend to do the school run or you live on a large child-filled estate.